 14. The Story Of Kumbhakaran’s Sleep

 Lord Brahma once asked all the three brothers Ravana, Vibhishana, and Kumbhakaran for a wish.
 Being well aware of Kumbhakaran’s wit and valour, Indra requested Goddess Saraswati to tie his tongue, because of which Kumbhakaran asked for the wish of eternal sleep.
-Ravana could not see his brother’s plight and thus pleaded to Lord Brahma to take back his brother’s wish.
-Lord Brahma could not undo the entire wish but he said that Kumbhakaran would sleep for half a year and will stay awake for the other half.
-During the battle with Lord Rama, Kumbhakaran was asleep and many attempts were made to wake him up.
+Ravana could not see his brother’s plight and thus pleaded Lord Brahma to take back his brother’s wish.
+Lord Brahma could not undo the entire wish, but he said that Kumbhakaran would sleep for half a year and will stay awake for the other half.
+During the battle with Rama, Kumbhakaran was asleep, and many attempts were made to wake him up.

-15. The Story Of Lord Rama’s Victory
+15. The Story Of Rama’s Victory

 Ravana had organised a yagna towards the end of the battle for his victory.
 The condition for the success of the yagna was that Ravana could not leave while the yagna is being performed.
 When Rama learnt about this yagna, he sent Angad along with a group of monkeys to distract Ravana, but all the efforts went in vain.
 Finally, Angad dragged Ravana’s wife Mandodari by her hair in front of him.
 Mandodari kept pleading Ravana for help, but he did not move.
 It was when Mandodari taunted Ravana by taking Rama and Sita’s example that Ravana got up from the yagna and was defeated and killed in the battle.

 There are great values and lessons in these short stories from Ramayana.
 These stories are not only entertaining for your kid, but they will also help him learn about the different stories that culminated into the battle between Rama and Ravana.
 Hindu mythology is full of interesting stories; you can also tell Krishna stories to your kids to teach them more about Hindu mythology.